 Introduction and basic Itinerary

-Meeting at our Hotel, which is situated nearby to Malpenza International Airport, Italy, you will meet your fellow cyclists and prepare your bikes for the next exciting 16 days of cycling.
+Meeting at our Hotel, which is situated nearby to Malpenza International Airport, Italy, you will meet your fellow cyclists and prepare your bikes for the next exciting 18 days of adventures and cycling.

 There is also a welcome dinner for more banter.